KejiaZhang-Robust/VAP/README.md

 <div align="center" style="margin-top: 18px;">
   <p style="font-size: 12px; font-weight: 500; color: #444; max-width: 75%;">
-    <strong>Examples of the vision-question-answer (VQA) tasks before and after applying our proposed method to the original images. (a) and (b) demonstrates the suppression of hallucinations in vision-/text-axis evaluations. (c) and (d) shows the reduction of hallucinations in open-ended tasks.</strong>.
+    Examples of the vision-question-answer (VQA) tasks before and after applying our proposed method to the original images. (a) and (b) demonstrates the suppression of hallucinations in vision-/text-axis evaluations. (c) and (d) shows the reduction of hallucinations in open-ended tasks..
   </p>
 </div>